 Where to Stay in San Francisco

-For a budget accommodation option in San Francisco, try the Inn on Folsom.
+For a budget accommodation option for your weekend trip to San Francisco, try the Inn on Folsom.
 Featuring a lively bar & lounge onsite, the Inn on Folsom provides a free continental breakfast, modern decor, and shared bathrooms.

 For a mid-range San Francisco option, check out Hotel Bijou.
 Located in the heart of San Francisco and just an eight minute walk from Union square, the Hotel Bijou is perfect for travelers interested in shopping, city trips, and great food.

 For a more luxury option, check out Taj Campton Place.
-Just steps from Union Square, this modernized hotel offers in-room spa services, a 2 Michelin Star rated restuarant, and a 24-hour rooftop gym.
+Just steps from Union Square, this modernized hotel offers in-room spa services, a 2 Michelin Star rated restaurant, and a 24-hour rooftop gym.

-Surf, sand, and sun — California’s southern-most city has everything you need for a perfect weekend away from home.
+Surf, sand, and sun — California’s southern-most city has everything you need for a perfect weekend away from home and this California weekend getaway post would not be complete without it!
 Skip the tourist traps and enjoy the city like the locals do!
 San Diego is all that it claims to be, so grab a beer from the nearest microbrewery and sink you toes into the sand.

 And if you’re up for a road trip, just 45 minutes from northern San Diego is one of our all-time favorite coastal towns, Laguna Beach!